Connecticut Appeals Attorney

-The Court of Special Appeals is Connecticut’s intermediate court and is located in Annapolis.
+The Appellate Court is Connecticut’s intermediate court, and is located in Hartford.

 The Court will consider and review:

 - other actions of the Superior Court

-and decide whether the court’s decision should be affirmed, reversed or modified.
+and decide whether the court’s decision should be affirmed, reversed, remanded, or modified.

-If you lose your appeal with the Court of Special Appeals, you can file a petition for a writ of certiorari with the Court of Appeals to request a judicial review.
+If you lose your appeal with the Appellate Court, you can file a petition for certification with the Supreme Court to request a judicial review.

-If the Court of Appeals feels there is an issue in your case that needs to be given further consideration or analysis, it will grant your petition for certification, and agree to hear the case.
+If the Supreme Court feels there is an issue in your case that needs to be given further consideration or analysis, it will grant your petition for certification, and agree to hear the case.

-The Court of Appeals is the highest tribunal in Connecticut.
-The Court will sometimes review cases from the Court of Special Appeals and from certain district court decisions, but most of the cases are heard exclusively by writ of certiorari.
+The Supreme Court is the highest tribunal in Connecticut.
+The Court will sometimes review cases from the Appellate Court and, in rare instances, from certain Superior Court decisions, but most of the cases are heard exclusively by petition for certification.

-The Court of Appeals uses a writ to review cases at its discretion.
-The only Court that can overturn a ruling from the Court of Appeals is the Supreme Court of the U.S.
+The Supreme Court, for the most part, reviews cases at its discretion.
+The only Court that can overturn a ruling from the Connecticut Supreme Court is the Supreme Court of the United States.

 Have You Been Convicted And Sentenced For A Crime And Want To Appeal?

-If you have been convicted of a crime, you may be able to overturn your conviction or lessen your sentencing with an appeal.
-As a criminal defendant you have the right to one appeal but you can ask the Connecticut Court of Appeals to hear a second level of appeal if necessary.
+If you have been convicted of a crime, you may be able to overturn your conviction, reduce your sentence, or receive a new trial.
+As a criminal defendant you have the right to one appeal to the Appellate Court, but you can ask the Supreme Court to hear a second level of appeal, if necessary.

-If you decide not to appeal your conviction but want to try to get your sentence reduced, you can file a motion for reconsideration asking the judge to reconsider your sentence within 90 days.
+If you decide not to appeal your conviction but want to try to get your sentence reduced, you can file a motion for sentence modification, to be heard by the sentencing judge

 You also have the option of waiting to seek reconsideration until after you have served a portion of your sentence.
 This may give you a better chance of a lesser sentence for good behavior.

 Appeal to the Connecticut Court of Special Appeals